jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

 Why did you make this?

 Before using DNS, I was stuck managing and supporting many DHCP IP addresses in ``/etc/hosts`` like below.
-This ended up being way more time consuming than necessary... so I made this guide for adding a DNS server over a multi-host Kubernetes cluster.
+This ended up being way more time consuming than necessary.
+So I made this guide for adding a DNS server over a multi-host Kubernetes cluster.

 ::